ktkelly11/SBA2/README.md

 - JavaScript
 - HTML

-And of course it is in a public repository on GitHub.
+It is in a public repository on GitHub.

 ## Development